nik8839/Calendar_Booking/README.md

 # Calendar Booking Application

 ## Overview
 The Calendar Booking Application is a full-stack project designed to manage bookings efficiently.
-It consists of a backend built with Node.js and Express, and a frontend mobile application built using Flutter.
+It consists of a backend built with Node.js and Express, and a frontend web application built using Flutter.
 The application allows users to create, view, and manage bookings with ease.

 ## Features
 ### Backend